BRTNetwork/brt-lib/APPLICATIONS.md

-# Applications using ripple-lib (RippleAPI)
+# Applications using brt-lib (RippleAPI)

-A curated list of some of the projects and apps that leverage `ripple-lib` in some way.
+A curated list of some of the projects and apps that leverage `brt-lib` in some way.

 **Have one to add?** Please edit this file and open a PR!